LYK-love/LovePoem/README.md

 * Frontend( hybrid development ): React/ReactNative + Ts + Tailwind + Android
   * may be we can add Redux
-* Backend: we try to avoid backend, but if we have to, we will using SpringBoot
+* Backend: we try to avoid backend, but if we have to, we will use SpringBoot
 * CICD: Jenkins.
 We're also considering [Vercel](https://vercel.com/) too.
 * Database: Mysql or [Dynamodb](https://aws.amazon.com/cn/dynamodb)
 * CloudNative: We hope we can use K8S.